morleym/furtive-handbook/docs/concepts.md

 For example, a competition might *start* with round-robin and then *end* with a single-elim bracket.
 I refer to these as the 'stages' of a tournament, and you'll also see these referred to as 'phases' on certain bracketing software.

-Moving from one stage to another stage is what I call 'advancing' or 'progressing'.
+Moving competitors from one stage to the next is what I call 'advancing' or 'progressing'.
-We see both of these concepts all the time in traditional sports.
-A team "making the playoffs" means that they advance from one stage (regular season play) to another stage (the playoffs bracket).
+We see both of these concepts all the time in traditional sports: a team "making the playoffs" means that they advanced from one stage (regular season play) to another stage (the playoffs bracket).

 ## Groups / Pools

-As the number of competitors scales up, competitions are usually broken up—either functionally or visually—into groups.
+As the number of competitors scales up, competitions are usually broken up—visually and/or functionally—into groups.
 You can imagine, for example, that a double-elimination bracket of 512 competitors would be a behemoth to look at!
-For easier digestion and logistics, that 512 competitor bracket can instead be visually represented as groups (also known as 'pools') feeding into a final bracket.
+For easier digestion and logistics, that 512 competitor bracket can instead be visually represented as several, digestable groups (also known as 'pools') feeding into a final bracket.

 Let's say we take that 512-team bracket, and instead draw it up as 16 groups/pools of 32 competitors each (16 groups \* 32 per group = 512), where the top two competitors per group advance to a 'final' bracket (16 groups * 2 advancing per group = 32 competitors in the final bracket).

 The exact number of groups, and how many advance, is subjective.
-The point is that competitors, Competitive Ops, and Broadcast will be able to easily digest whichever *piece* of the overall puzzle they're currently focused on.
+The ultimate goal is that Competitors, Competitive Ops, and Broadcast can easily digest whichever *piece* of the overall puzzle they're currently focused on.

-For other formats, like round-robin, the act of dividing competitors into separate groups is more than just an aesthetic difference;
+For some formats, like round-robin, the act of dividing competitors into separate groups is more than just an aesthetic difference;
 it changes how many matches are played, and what those matches are.
-Using groups, in those cases, is done to change runtime/scheduling and the story/structure.
+Using groups, in those cases, is done to adjust runtime/scheduling and the story/structure.

 ## Seeding